lidofinance/solana-docs/docs/validator-onboarding.md

 # Validator onboarding

-This page is aimed at validators who want to join Lido for Solana, and at multisig owners who enforce the process.
+This page is aimed at validators who want to join Lido for Solana.

 :::note Note for validators
 If you have already been admitted by the LNOSG, please continue to [Setting up a vote account](#setting-up-a-vote-account) below.
-If you are part of Lido for Solana already, please continue to [Operating the maintenance daemon](#operating-the-maintenance-daemon) below.
 :::

 ## Validator admission